boiledsteak/SIM-UOW-CS/README.md

 ```
 Feels like what we're being taught was created by a project manager instead of a developer.
 The syllabus is not designed for efficient dev.
 It's for management to look like they know better than developers

+another thing I'm unhappy with - the standards for use case disgram, BCE diagram, these are not clearly define anywhere.
+The teacher scribbles on his ipad on shows it in class.
+There are not notes that standardises the format.
+We're given some past examples to reference but they are inconsistent as well.
+So how to do exam?
+Anyhow do and if teacher don't like you then mark you down??